weaveworld/Weaveworld/doc/doc-1-template.md

 # Weaveworld (ῶ) - Templates #

-Using Weaveworld, one can create HTML pages with example data, and can use it as templates, what will be actualized based on the current data.
+Using Weaveworld, HTML pages with example data can be used as templates, which will be actualized based on the current data.
 Initially, the value of W$DATA is used.

-(During initialization, Weaveworld transforms DOM into a lightweight representation, what will be used during actualization.
+(During initialization, Weaveworld transforms DOM into a lightweight representation.
 For production use, a filter program can create more compact pages without the examples.)

 ## Template control ##

-Template engine can be controlled by specific element attributes, which are started by the `w:` prefix.
+Template engine can be controlled by element attributes, which are started by the `w:` prefix.
 Most attributes are handled as macros.

-If there's no `{{` in the attribute, then the whole attribute is evaluated as an expression.
+If there's no `{{` in the attribute, then the whole attribute value is evaluated as an expression.
 * e.g., `<sup w:text="code">1234</sup>`

-If there are one or more `{{` signs in the attribute, then they will be evaluated and replaced by the result.
+If there are one or more `{{` signs in the attribute, then they are evaluated and replaced by their results.
 * e.g., `<sup w:text="[{{parent}}-{{code}}]">[x12-1234]</sup>`

 That means, that `"X"` and `"{{X}}"` are handled in the same way.